Burnaby women's counselling

 Connection

 Burnaby childhood abuse counselling focuses on the connection between childhood trauma and your present struggles or places where you feel stuck.
 For example, you may have an anxious attachment that impacts your relationship, and this may stem from your childhood and the emotional abuse you experienced.
 In counselling, we work together to understand how your anxiety comes to the surface, and we focus on your attachment needs and fears.
-Some adult survivors of childhood abuse struggle with low self-esteem and negative self-talk as part of them internalised their perpetrator’s voice.
+Some female survivors of childhood abuse struggle with low self-esteem and negative self-talk as part of them internalised their perpetrator’s voice.
 As your Burnaby therapist, I work with you to build your self-esteem, strengthen your connection with yourself and develop a kinder self-talk.
-Finally, some adult survivors feel disconnected from their inner child, and we unpack this in counselling.
+Finally, some female survivors feel disconnected from their inner child, and we unpack this in counselling.

 Explore

 Burnaby childhood abuse counselling explores how your childhood abuse impacts your life.
 We explore how it impacts your thoughts, feelings, behaviours, view of self, and relationships with others.
 We also identify triggers and how you react or respond when triggered.
-Individuals who have experienced childhood abuse sometimes blame themselves and have negative self-talk.
+Women who have experienced childhood abuse sometimes blame themselves and have negative self-talk.
 Childhood abuse survivors also sometimes feel ashamed, and they struggle to share their experiences as they fear being judged or blamed.
 As your counsellor in Burnaby, I support you in unpacking and processing this shame.
-I also reassure adult survivors that they are not to blame for the abuse they experienced.
-Some adult survivors of childhood abuse experience grief and loss around their childhood.
+I also reassure female survivors that they are not to blame for the abuse they experienced.
+Some female survivors of childhood abuse experience grief and loss around their childhood.
 We process this loss and work together to rebuild confidence and self-worth.

 Heal